CarolineS-QA/hwa-game-time-log/README.md

 ## About the Project

 MVP: A functional ‘front-end’ web app (and integrated APIs) which connects to a back-end written in Java, and a relational database.
+I chose to make a "Game Time Log" because I wanted an app to help manage the time I spent playing games, so that I could spend some time each week playing a new game, instead of the same old games.
 <details>
 <summary>Technology used in the project...</summary>